Details About the Aquatic Herbicides Used in Florida

 Diquat can also be used in a tank mix to control certain submersed plants.
 Diquat is relatively ineffective when used alone to control hydrilla (Hydrilla verticillata), but it can be used in combination with chelated copper for quick, albeit temporary control.
 A synergism has been reported between these two compounds such that hydrilla takes up more diquat and copper when they are applied together than when equal concentrations are applied separately.
 This is a good option for quick control to eradicate or contain small pioneer populations around boat ramps.
 Diquat and copper are not often considered for large scale hydrilla control because repetitive treatments increase the amount of copper in the system.
 Diquat is used in combination with potassium endothall and flumioxazin herbicides for hydrilla control.
 In each case, the addition of diquat provides more rapid and perhaps more thorough hydrilla control while introducing a second mode of action for herbicide resistance management.

 Endothall acid, first available as an aquatic herbicide in the 1960s, was originally used in agriculture as a plant desiccant.
 The active ingredient is relatively fast-acting and is formulated into two compounds for aquatic use: a potassium salt (potassium endothall) and an alkylamine salt (amine endothall).
-Products that contain potassium endothall are used primarily for control of submersed weeds as well as filamentous algae.
+Products that contain endothall are used primarily for control of submersed weeds as well as filamentous algae.
 Both compounds are available in liquid and granular formulations.
 Endothall herbicides interfere with plant respiration and photosynthesis by disrupting plant cell membranes.
 Endothall breaks down in water microbially and the half-life is approximately 4-7 days.

 Potassium endothall is used extensively in Florida's hydrilla management program since hydrilla's increasing tolerance to fluridone herbicide was confirmed in 2000 after repeated fluridone use.
-FWC is sponsoring extensive research and operational monitoring to develop new use patterns with potassium endothall alone and in combination with other herbicide active ingredients, especially penoxsulam.
+FWC is sponsoring extensive research and operational monitoring to develop new use patterns with potassium endothall alone and in combination with other herbicide active ingredients, especially bispyribac and penoxsulam.
 Objectives include improving cost-effectiveness, increasing selectivity, and reducing overall herbicide use.
 These objectives are more achievable when applying potassium endothall to large areas in cooler months (November - April) when hydrilla is actively growing but native submersed plants may be dormant.
 Cooler water slows microbial degradation of potassium endothall allowing lower rates (1.5 - 2.0 ppm) and providing a more thorough control of the hydrilla standing crop.
 Killing the stems and root crowns slows hydrilla's ability to recover, forcing regrowth to come from tubers, turions and fragments.
-Promising results have been achieved for large-scale hydrilla control using potassium endothall in combination with penoxsulam, and for smaller scale control when applied in combination with diquat.
+Promising results have been achieved for large-scale hydrilla control using potassium endothall in combination with bispyribac and penoxsulam, and for smaller scale control when applied in combination with diquat.

 Flumioxazin was registered by the US EPA and FL Department of Agriculture and Consumer Services for aquatic uses in 2011 and is sold under the trade name Clipper.
 The active ingredient, flumioxazin, is a member of the chemical family called the N-phenylphthalimides.